dentarg/auth0-blog/_posts/2018-03-22-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 ## Allowing to add books from React client

-On the React client side, let's go and implement the addition of books.
+On the React client side, you will implement the addition of books.

 First, you add in the home page a link that will open a page allowing to submit a new book.
 This can be done by starting with a small change in the JSX code of the `Home` component, as shown below: